YingLiu4203/LearningKivy/Ch05 Events and Properties/Events and Properties.md

 resumes from a pause.
 Additionally, when a widget changes its position or size, it raises an event.

-In Kivy, events are grouped into two categories based on the sources of events:
+In Kivy, events are grouped into three categories based on the sources of events:

+* Application and user-defined events: application lifecycle event, clock timeout etc.
 * Property event: this is an event fired when a widget's property changes.
 For example, a position or a size change.
-* Widget-defined event: this includes all other events such as button pressed, screen touch done, clock timeout, application lifecycle status change etc.
+* Widget-defined event: this includes all other events such as button pressed, screen touch done etc.

 Because a widget knows all its property changes, it uses a so-called observer pattern to bind and dispatch its property events.